When Is an NDA Necessary in a Divorce?

 A non-disclosure agreement (NDA) is usually associated with a business rather than a marriage.
 However, there are times when an NDA can – and should – be part of a couple’s marriage and divorce.
 NDAs are often known as confidentiality agreements, which legally limit what details can be shared about business practices or the details of a marriage.

 Celebrity couples often use NDAs when they marry to limit negative press and preserve reputations in the event of a divorce.
-In our current social media era, an NDA might be a good idea for virtually any divorcing couple, as it is all too easy to vent on social media publicly.
-If you believe your divorce could benefit from an NDA agreement, speaking to a skilled Will County, IL family law attorney can be helpful.
+In our current social media era, an NDA might be a good idea for virtually any divorcing couple, as it is all too easy to vent online publicly.
+At Law Office of Ronald L. Hendrix, P.C., our Will County, IL family law attorney also holds a Master’s degree in guidance and counseling, so you can trust us to provide you with sound advice.

 The primary benefit of an NDA is the protection of privacy, as it prevents the disclosure of financial records, personal information, and other confidential documents or information related to either spouse.
 Confidentiality agreements actually encourage open, honest communication between the spouses because they can feel secure knowing nothing that is said will be reported to a third party.
 Confidentiality agreements protect the reputation of both spouses, minimizing the risk of reputational harm.